 At the end of your immigrant visa interview, the consular officer will inform you of the result of your visa application, as well as of any further instructions to continue the application process.

-Some visa applications require further administrative processing, which takes additional time after the visa applicant’s interview by a consular officer.
+Some visa applications require further administrative processing , which takes additional time after the visa applicant’s interview by a consular officer.
 Applicants are advised of this requirement when they apply.
-Most administrative processing is resolved within 60 days of the visa interview.
+Most administrative processing is resolved within 90 days of the visa interview.
 When administrative processing is required, the timing will vary based on the individual circumstances of each case.
-You can check the status of your visa application on ceac.state.gov.
-For document delivery status, please go to www.ustraveldocs.com.
+You can check the status of your visa application on ceac.state.gov .
+For document delivery status, please click here.

 If your visa has been approved, you will be informed how and when your passport and visa will be returned to you.
-Carefully review our After the Interview webpage to learn what to do when you receive your visa, enter the United States, pay the USCIS Immigrant Fee, and other important information.
+Carefully review our After the Interview webpage to learn what to do when you receive your visa, enter the United States, and other important information.